reedacartwright/village_bounding_boxes/README.md

 enters the village's AABB.
 This is why using bad omen to measure a village's AABB is only accurate for the north, west, and bottom edges of the AABB.

-#### POI claiming region
+#### POI assignment zone

 When a game checks if a point-of-interest block (POI) is within the exclusivity zone of a village, it converts the block's position to entity coordinates.
-Therefore, a POI will be considered to be inside a zone if its bottom-north-west corner is inside the zone or on any edge of the zone.
+Therefore, a POI will be considered to be inside an exclusivity zone if its bottom-north-west corner is inside the zone or on any edge of the zone.
 For a standard village this means that there is a 65x25x65 volume of blocks that are considered "inside" the exclusivity zone.
+Even if the POI is inside the exclusivity zone, the game may still create a new village due to additional conditions.

 #### Extra iron-golem spawning space